Atlas-OS/Atlas/app/README.md

 and adding translations.
 [Writing guidance](docs/writing.md) describes the app's voice.

 For app or installation problems, use **Export diagnostics** in Settings or the installation/media pages.
-It creates a local ZIP of app and playbook evidence;
+It creates a redacted ZIP of app and playbook evidence for public bug reports.
-review it before sharing privately.
+Share it in a community or development channel.
 If the window cannot open, run `AtlasManager.exe --export-diagnostics`.
-See [support diagnostics](../docs/diagnostics.md) for log locations, collection limits and the reporting process.
+See [diagnostics](../docs/diagnostics.md) for log locations, collection limits and the reporting process.

 ## Languages